tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LP-02-ROC-AUC.md

 * `AUC` is classification-threshold-invariant.
 It measures the quality of the model's predictions regardless of the threshold.

 Continue to the ROC curve plot.
 Explain to students that [`sklearn` has a method in the `metrics` module called `roc_curve`](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_curve.html) that calculates the values needed to plot the ROC curve for binary classification models.
-We will also going to use the `auc` method from `sklearn` in this part of the demo.
+We will also use the `auc` method from `sklearn` in this part of the demo.

 ```python
 # Import the roc_curve and auc metrics from sklearn